myint/perceptualdiff/README.rst

 Command line::

-    perceptualdiff image1.(tif | png) image2.(tif | png) [options]
+    Usage: peceptualdiff image1 image2

+    Compares image1 and image2 using a perceptually based image metric.

+    Options:
-    --verbose : Turns on verbose mode
+      --verbose        Turn on verbose mode
-    --fov deg : Field of view, deg, in degrees.
-Usually between 10.0 to 85.0.
-                This controls how much of the screen the observer is seeing.
-                Front row of a theatre has a field of view of around 25 degrees.
-Back row has a field of view of around 60 degrees.
-    --threshold p : Sets the number of pixels, p, to reject.
-For example if p is 100, then the test fails if 100 or more pixels are perceptibly different.
-    --gamma g : The gamma to use to convert to RGB linear space.
-Default is 2.2 --luminance l : The luminance of the display the observer is seeing.
-                    Default is 100 candela per meter squared --colorfactor : How much of color to use, 0.0 to 1.0, 0.0 = ignore color.
+      --fov deg        Field of view in degrees [0.1, 89.9] (default: 45.0) --threshold p    Number of pixels p below which differences are ignored --gamma g        Value to convert rgb into linear space (default: 2.2) --luminance l    White luminance (default: 100.0 cdm^-2) --luminanceonly  Only consider luminance; ignore chroma (color) in the comparison
-    --downsample : How many powers of two to down sample the image.
+      --colorfactor    How much of color to use [0.0, 1.0] (default: 1.0) --downsample     How many powers of two to down sample the image (default: 0)
-    --scale : Scale images to match each other's dimensions.
-    --sum-errors : Print a sum of the luminance and color differences.
-    --output foo.ppm : Saves the difference image to foo.ppm
+      --scale          Scale images to match each other's dimensions --sum-errors     Print a sum of the luminance and color differences --output o       Write difference to the file o

 Check that perceptualdiff is built with OpenMP support::